The Declaration explained

 • 2016

-• Canada fully endorses the Declaration and commits to its implementation.
+• Canada fully endorses the UN Declaration and commits to its implementation.

 • Canada and Indigenous groups begin discussions to explore new ways to advance the recognition of Indigenous rights and self-determination based on community priorities—today there are over 160 discussion tables representing more than 500 Indigenous communities.